A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

 This example shows how to fit a regression model using a neural network to be able to predict the angles of rotation of handwritten digits which is useful for optical character recognition.
 To find an optimal regression model, the generic problem \eqref{eq.problem} is minimized, where $f_i = L(y_i, h(x_i; .))$ with a predicted output $h(x_i; w)$ is \textit{half-mean-squared error} as follows

-In this regression example, we have considered a convolutional neural network (CNN) with an architecture named \texttt{CNN-Rn} as indicated in \autoref{Nets}.
+In this regression example, we have considered a convolutional neural network (CNN) with an architecture named \texttt{CNN-Rn} as indicated in \Cref{Nets}.
 We have also used the \texttt{DIGITS} dataset containing $10\times 10^3$ synthetic images with $28\times 28$ pixels as well as their angles (in degrees) by which each image is rotated.
 Every single image is defined as a 3-D numeric array $x_i \in \mathbb{R}^d$ where $d = {28 \times 28 \times 1}$.
-Moreover, the response $y_i$ (the rotation angle in degrees) is approximately uniformly distributed between -45 and 45.
+Moreover, the response $y_i$ (the rotation angle in degrees) is approximately uniformly distributed between $-45^{\circ}$ and $45^{\circ}$.
 Each training and testing dataset has the same number of images ($N=\hat{N}=5\times 10^3$).
-Besides zero-one rescaling, we have also applied zero-center normalization.
+Besides zero-one rescaling, we have also applied zero-center normalization to have zero mean.
 The problem \eqref{eq.problem} with single loss function \eqref{single_loss_reg} is solved for $w \in \mathbb{R}^n$ where $n=16,881$ using \texttt{CNN-Rn} for \texttt{DIGITS}.
-In this experiment, the accuracy is the number of predictions in percentage within an acceptable error margin (threshold) that we have set the threshold to be 10 degrees.
+In this experiment, the accuracy is the number of predictions in percentage within an acceptable error margin (threshold) that we have set to be 10 degrees.

-\cref{Fig_Acc_Digits_magnified,Fig_Acc_Digits_magnified,Fig_Loss_Digits_magnified,Fig_Loss_Digits_magnified} show the training and testing of both accuracy and loss of ASNTR for \texttt{DIGITS} dataset with three values of $C_2$ within a fixed budget of gradient evaluations $N_g^{\text{max}}=2\times 10^6$.
+\Cref{Fig_Acc_Digits_magnified,Fig_Loss_Digits_magnified} show training accuracy and loss, and testing accuracy and loss variations of ASNTR for \texttt{DIGITS} dataset with three values of $C_2$ within a fixed budget of gradient evaluations $N_g^{\text{max}}=2\times 10^6$.
 These figures also illuminate how resilient ASNTR is for the highest value of $C_2$.
 Despite several challenges in the early stages of the training phase with $C_2=1$ and $C_2=10^2$, ASNTR can overcome them and achieve accuracy levels comparable to those of the STORM algorithm.